Matt-Wilshaw/gymflex/README.md

 This combined approach kept testing user-centred while maintaining strong technical quality and confidence in the codebase.

 For detailed information on all tests, validations, bugs, and results, please refer to the [TESTING.md](./TESTING.md) document.

+## Development Checklist

+This checklist shows what has been done and what is planned, all in one place for easy progress tracking.
+It is designed to help the development team (or yourself) maintain a clear overview of progress, identify what still needs work, and prioritise upcoming tasks.
+Each section is organised by major areas of functionality, with GitHub-flavoured checkboxes that can be ticked off as features are completed.

+The checklist is intended to serve multiple purposes:

+- **Progress tracking:** Quickly see which features are implemented, in progress, or not started.
+- **Planning:** Outline the scope of work, break down tasks into manageable pieces, and plan next steps.
+- **Documentation:** Provide a live snapshot of project development for team members, supervisors, or portfolio purposes.
+- **Quality assurance:** Highlight areas where testing is needed, ensuring no functionality is overlooked.

+Use this checklist as a single source of truth for GymFlex development.
+Update it regularly as features move from “To Do” → “In Progress” → “Done.”

+### Authentication & User Management
+- [x] Django backend with REST Framework
+- [x] JWT authentication for login/logout
+- [x] React frontend with routing (React Router)
+- [x] Login page
+- [x] Logout functionality
+- [x] Registration page
+- [x] Protected routes for authenticated users
+- [x] LocalStorage storing access and refresh tokens
+- [x] 404 NotFound page
+- [x] Basic form and layout styling

+### Sessions & Booking
+- [ ] Timetable display for gym sessions
+- [ ] Book session
+- [ ] Cancel/unbook session
+- [ ] View booking status/history

+### User Profiles
+- [ ] View profile details (username, age, membership type)
+- [ ] Edit profile
+- [ ] Display past bookings

+### Trainer/Admin Features
+- [ ] Create, edit, delete sessions
+- [ ] View client bookings
+- [ ] Communicate with clients (notifications/messages)

+### Future Enhancements
+- [ ] Email notifications for bookings and reminders
+- [ ] Calendar view for trainers
+- [ ] Ratings and reviews for trainers
+- [ ] Blog/news section
+- [ ] Payment integration (e.g., Stripe)
+- [ ] Improved responsive design and accessibility

 ## Installation / Setup